Gizra/Gizra-Way-Book/what_does_a_gizra_developer_look_like.md

  - Full-time roll responsible for training.
  - Training session every week.
  - Time to practice in part of the working day.
  - payment for days of "convection"

+* transparency

+* Contribution

+* Team lead / Account manager / Trainer - give real and significant feedback